 For long HR was a support function.
 It was hidden somewhere in HQ, looked down by other functions.
 But it is becoming more prominent, moving away from purely recruiting and making sure employment laws are followed, to getting a seat at the management table and be included in strategic decisions.

 Where to study HR

 Where you are going to study HR depends on your preference for location, your financial means, companies you like to work for, and personal situation.
 For example, do you want to do an MBA in human resources or a masters in hr?
 Should the master be a master of science (MSc) culminating in a research paper, or a master of arts?

 The content in most hr master programs is similar.
 You might want to pay attention to the emphasis on industrial relations or employment laws that are being taught.
 These can vary slightly in Europe.

-HR is one of the main disciplines of a master in business program and you can pretty much study it anywhere.
+HR is one of the main disciplines of a master in a business program and you can pretty much study it anywhere.
 To help you make a selection, below is a list of ten potential places you can do a degree in hr.

 A non-exclusive list of decision criteria

-Most of the listed courses are offered in English, but some, like in the Deusto Business School, give you the opportunity to practice your Spanish while learning HR.
+Most of the listed courses are offered in English, but some, like in the Deusto Business School, gives you the opportunity to practice your Spanish while learning HR.
 Other universities offer short course relevant for HR managers, like at Porto Business School.
 If you have no business experience or business degree, the New European College offers a degree for you.
-This college also offers a master of arts in HR instead of a master in science, which means it will be less research focused.
+This college also offers a master of arts in HR instead of a master in science, which means it will be less research-focused.